You are here

 - If your friend is in the hospital, go and visit them if you are able.
 The hospital may be scary and overwhelming for them and a friendly face can help.
 Make sure to ask about visitor rules first.

-- Help your friend to avoid triggers like substances or situations that can cause them to relapse or feel unwell.
+- Help your friend to avoid triggers like substances or situations that can be harmful or cause them distress.

 - Treatment is a process.
 Medications and therapy can take time to help.
 Be aware of this and try to be supportive as your friend adjusts.